0xB455/m365-fatigue/README.md

 # Microsoft 365 MFA Bombing Script

 This Python script automates the authentication process for Microsoft 365 by using the device code flow and Selenium for automated login.
+It keeps bombing the user with MFA requests and stores the access_token once the MFA was approved.

 ## Usage